tsvi/pycon/slides.md

         - When trying to parse a data source we need to know that a parser is available -->

-# Supporting plugins
+# Supporting plugins - what is needed?

 * Discovery
-    - Automatic
+    - Automatic (based on predefined scheme (naming/packaging))
-    - Manual (provided by configuration)
+    - Manual (provided by app configuration)
 * Loading and Registration

 ---